The Hidden Risk of Email Testing

 This approach gives you realistic, end-to-end testing of your email workflows while keeping everything safely contained within your development or staging environment.

-Step 1: Create an Account
+Step 1: Create an account and inbox

 - Sign up at mockmail.io

-- Mockmail will generate SMTP credentials:
+- Mockmail will generate dedicated SMTP credentials for this specific inbox:

 - Host